-Any student who enrolls or transfers to TCAT McMinnville must complete the program requirements for the KeyTrain/Career Ready 101 online program as determined by the program instructor to complete the Technology Foundations class and receive a diploma.
+To receive a diploma or to be eligible for co-op, all non-allied health students who enroll or transfer to TCAT McMinnville must complete the program requirements for ACT WorkKeys as determined by the program instructor and Technology Foundations.
 Program certificates are not affected by the requirements in Technology Foundations.